fmay/cc-js-intro-1-variables/.guides/sections.md

 var paper = Raphael(100, 50, width, height);
 ```

-We could just have easily have written this assign
+We could just have easily have written this as

 ```
 var paper = Raphael(100, 50, 400, 300);